base-org/web/apps/base-docs/tutorials/docs/5_basename-frames.md

 displayed_sidebar: null
 ---

-# Add Frames to A Basename Profile
+# Add Frames to A Basename

-Welcome to the exciting world of Frames for your Basename profile!
-This tutorial will guide you step-by-step through adding a frame to your Basename profile, allowing you to personalize and display unique content on the Base blockchain.
+Welcome to the exciting world of Frames for your Basename!
+This tutorial will guide you step-by-step through adding a frame to your Basename, allowing you to personalize and display unique content on the Base blockchain.

 ## What Are Frames?